Asthma

 - preventers/controllers

 Asthma medicines are usually taken as a tablet or using an inhaler.
 Inhalers can be used with a spacer to make the medicine easier to take.
-Treatment will depend on how severe your asthma is, how old you are, and your lifestyle.
+Your treatment will depend on:

 Asthma relievers

 Asthma reliever medicine helps open your airways quickly to relieve your symptoms during an asthma attack.
-They work within minutes and the effects can last for hours.
+They work within minutes.

 Asthma preventers/controllers

-Asthma preventer medicine helps prevent asthma attacks and keep your asthma under control.
-Preventer medicines usually contain corticosteroids that are similar to the steroids your body produces.
+Asthma preventer medicine helps prevent asthma attacks and keeps your asthma under control.
+Preventer medicines usually contain corticosteroids that are like the steroids your body produces.
 These treatments are anti-inflammatory.

 Preventer medicine usually comes in inhaler form.
-It is usually taken every day, depending on how severe your asthma is.
+Can be taken every day or only during a flare up.
+This may depend on how severe your asthma is.

 Many preventer inhalers include a combination of a corticosteroid and a long-acting reliever medicine.